-You can find support through Counseling Services, the Chaplain’s Office, the Women’s Center, and Survivors.
+You can find support through Counseling Services, the Chaplain’s Office, and the Women’s Center.
 There is no charge for any of these services.

 What happens if I file a formal complaint?

-The Title IX Coordinator or Director of Student Rights and Responsibilities will contact you to see how you are, connect you with resources (such as counseling and academic advising), and find out what role you would like to proceed with any formal or informal with the college.
+The Title IX Director or Director of Student Rights and Responsibilities will contact you to see how you are, connect you with resources (such as counseling and academic advising), and find out what role you would like to proceed with any formal or informal with the college.
 If you elect to also file criminal charges the college must wait to move forward with a formal process until the police have completed their initial fact finding investigation.
 Once the police (if involved) have turned the case over to the Department of Public Safety (DPS).
 The police follow-up and investigate unless you (the victim) sign a refusal to prosecute form.
-Once the police department has a few days to develop an investigation, DPS will follow-up and submit a report to the Title IX Coordinator and Vice President for College Life and Dean of Students for review.
+Once the police department has a few days to develop an investigation, DPS will follow-up and submit a report to the Title IX Director and Vice President for College Life and Dean of Students for review.

 Will I be punished when reporting a sexual misconduct violation if I was using drugs or alcohol?

 Can I have an attorney help me with the complaint?

 Yes.
 However, while the attorney or advisor of your choice can be present during an interview or hearing, the attorney/advisor cannot speak in the interview or hearing process.

 Can I file a criminal complaint at the same time I file a complaint with the College?

 Will my complaint be investigated if I initiated physical contact but didn’t consent to having sex?